mainmatter/mainmatter.com/src/posts/2019-02-08-ember-js-film-release.md

 ---
-title: 'Ember.js: The Documentary - Amsterdam Premiere'
+title: "Ember.js: The Documentary - Amsterdam Premiere"
 authorHandle: mrmrcoleman
-topic: ember
+tags: ember
-bio: 'Communications and Community Outreach Specialist'
+bio: "Communications and Community Outreach Specialist"
 description:
   'Mark Coleman announces the release of "Ember.js: The Documentary" in which simplabs is featured among other well-known figures from the Ember.js